Welcome to Mig-Music

 The British folk rock musician Iain Matthews (aka Ian Matthews and co-founder of the folk rock legend Fairport Convention among others), has reformed his band MATTHEWS SOUTHERN COMFORT and is currently in the studio to record the bands’ official and fifth album only with his new companions.

-Since the success of the album “Later That Same Year” with MCA Records MATTHEWS SOUTHERN COMFORT were seen as British version of Crosby Stills Nash & Young.
+Since the success of the album “Later That Same Year” with MCA Records MATTHEWS SOUTHERN COMFORT were seen as a British version of Crosby Stills Nash & Young.
 The band reinforced this claim in October 1970 when they jumped to number one in the British singles charts and stayed there for several weeks.
 Despite this big success Iain Matthews left the band in the same year to fully concentrate on his solo career.

 In 2017, Iain wants to open a new chapter in the success story of MSC after all these years.